Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Alice meets the Duchess again, who is in a much better mood than at the house earlier, and walks arm-in-arm with Alice.

-As they chat, the Duchess becomes philosophical, speaking about love and finding meaning in small things.
-The Queen interrupts their conversation, angrily sending the Duchess away.
-She then invites Alice to meet the Mock Turtle.
+The Duchess gets deep, talking about love and finding meaning in small things.
+The Queen shows up, gets angry, and sends her off.
+Then she invites Alice to meet the Mock Turtle.

 Alice meets the Mock Turtle and a Gryphon, who tell her strange stories about life in the sea.